What is Quantitative Analysis?

 The Bottom Line

 Quantitative analysis is the use of mathematical and statistical techniques to assess the performance of a business.
-Before the discovery of quantitative analysis, many company directors based their decisions on experience and gut.
-But it is not the case anymore.
-Business owners can now use quantitative methods to predict trends, determine the allocation of resources and manage projects.
+Before the advent of quantitative analysis, many company directors based their decisions on experience and gut.
+Business owners can now use quantitative methods to predict trends, determine the allocation of resources, and manage projects.